tenmax/azurekit/README.md

 # AzureKit
 *azurekit* is a CLI toolkit to interact with [microsoft azure blob storage](https://azure.microsoft.com/en-us/documentation/articles/storage-introduction/#blob-storage).
 There are several commands included.

-1. azruecat - Output a blob content to stdout
+1. azruecat - Output a blob content to stdout.
 2. azuresink - Pipe stdin to a azure storage blob.
-3. azuresas - Generate the Shared-Acess-Signature to stdout.
+3. azuresas - Generate the Shared-Access-Signature to stdout.
+4. azuretbl2csv - Dump azure table as csv file.
+5. azuretbl2json - Dump azure table as json file.

 # Requirement
 Java 6 or higher